linode/apl-docs/docs/post-install.md

 ### Gitea and Drone Activation

-Gitea and Drone are oa integral part of how otomi cluster configurations are stored and updated.
-We need to first activate and enable the _Gitea-Drone_ integration.
+[Gitea](https://gitea.io/en-us/) and [Drone](https://www.drone.io/) are an integral part of how otomi cluster configurations are stored and updated.
+Now let's go ahead and activate the _Gitea-Drone_ pipeline.

 ![console-apps](img/console-apps.png)